gabrielmccallin/shiva/README.md

 Build encapsulated components that manage their own state, then compose them to make complex UIs.
 Since component logic is written in JavaScript instead of templates, you can easily pass data through your app and keep state out of the DOM.

 **State management**
-Render views with a simple one-way data binding syntax.
+Render views with a simple unidirectional data binding syntax.

 ## **Installation**
 ```